BenjaminWendtner/Jhana/README.md

 + Uses Pjax by default
 + LESS Support (Serverside compiled and cached)
 + PHP - Routing
++ Localization
-+ Database abstraction (Supports MySQL, SQLite, PostgresSQL, Oracle, etc.)
++ Database abstraction (Supports MySQL, SQLite, PostgresSQL, Oracle and so on)

 ### Installation